 Organic Sales is defined as "Net Sales" less sales derived from acquisitions completed during the preceding twelve months.
 We believe that this measure provides management and investors with a more complete understanding of underlying operating results and trends of established, ongoing operations by excluding the effect of acquisitions, which can obscure underlying trends.
-We also believe that presenting Organic Sales separately for our segments provides management and investors with useful information about the trends impacting our segments and enables a more direct comparison to other businesses and companies in similar industries.
+We also believe that presenting Organic Sales enables a more direct comparison to other businesses and companies in similar industries.
 Management recognizes that the term "Organic Sales" may be interpreted differently by other companies and under different circumstances.